iris-hep/iris-hep.github.io/pages/projects/madminer.md

 Particle physics processes are usually modelled with complex Monte-Carlo simulations of the hard process, parton shower, and detector interactions.
 These simulators typically do not admit a tractable likelihood function: given a (potentially high-dimensional) set of observables, it is usually not possible to calculate the probability of these observables for some model parameters.
-Particle physicisists usually tackle this problem of "likelihood-free inference" by hand-picking a few "good" observables or summary statistics and filling histograms of them.
+Particle physicists usually tackle this problem of "likelihood-free inference" by hand-picking a few "good" observables or summary statistics and filling histograms of them.
 But this conventional approach discards the information in all other observables and often does not scale well to high-dimensional problems.